-Fired FBI chief Comey to testify publicly in Congress - Nigeria Today
+Fired FBI Chief Comey to Testify Publicly in Congress - Nigeria Today

 “By grandstanding and politicizing the investigation into Russia’s actions, James Comey created unnecessary pressure on our ability to engage and negotiate with Russia,” he said.

-The post Fired FBI chief Comey to testify publicly in Congress appeared first on The Independent Uganda:.
+The post Fired FBI Chief Comey to Testify Publicly in Congress appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share